-SSA 332 Database Server Security Administrations (OCT-II (2 CR)
+SSA3303 Database Server Security Administrations (OCT-II (1 CR)

 The purpose of this two-week on-campus-training module is to practice hands-on sessions on database security and auditing.
 Students will learn many methods and techniques that will be helpful in securing, monitoring and auditing database environments.
 It covers diverse topics that include all aspects of database security and auditing - including network security for databases, authentication and authorization issues, links and replication, database Trojans, etc. You will also learn of vulnerabilities and attacks that exist within various database environments or that have been used to attack databases.
-Lecture: 1hrs/day; Practical: 3 hrs/day; Lab: 3 hrs/day, two weeks delivery
+Lab: 5 hrs/week

-SSA 333 Microsoft SharePoint Server Security Administration (1 CR)
+SSA3304 Microsoft SharePoint Server Security Administration (1 CR)

 The overall objective of the course is to teach students how to install, configure, and administer Microsoft SharePoint and also how to manage and monitor sites and users by using Microsoft SharePoint 2010 or later.
-It will also cover the new features and functionality introduced with SharePoint 2010 Sp1 or later and restore of databases.
-They will also learn how to manage addressing and recipient objects such as mailboxes, distribution groups, and contacts Lecture: 2 hrs/week; tutorial: 2 hrs/week; Lab: 2 hrs/week
+It will also cover the new features and functionality introduced with SharePoint 2010 Sp1 or later

-SSA 334 MS Exchange Server Security Administration (OCT-II) (2 CR)
+SSA3305 Exchange Server Security (OCT-II) (1 CR)

 The overall objective of the course is to develop student capabilities (skills) on how to configure and manage a messaging environment in accordance with technical requirements.
-Students will learn how to install Microsoft Exchange Server latest release and manage routing, client access, and the backup
+Students will learn how to install Microsoft Exchange Server latest release and manage routing, client access, and the backup and restore of databases.
+They will also learn how to manage addressing and recipient objects such as mailboxes, distribution groups, and contacts